euroteamoutreach/euroteamoutreach.org/source/blog/articles/2019-07-onward-and-upward.html.markdown

 * Pray for Oleg — a man that Joshua spoke to at length after a Bible survey.
 He's been reading the Scriptures on his own and is searching.
 He seemed quite open to the Gospel, and gladly took a Bible First starter packet along with a copy of Good and Evil.
 * Pray for our two-day literature outreach in Lutsk.
 The team departs for Lutsk Wednesday morning, returning Thursday evening.
 * Pray for a successful open-air outreach this Friday in L'viv.
-* Pray for health for team.
+* Pray for health for the team.

 [![Description](/assets/images/blog/2019/cmo-2019-team-photo-700w.jpeg)](/assets/images/blog/2019/cmo-2019-team-photo-3000w.jpeg)
 {: .article-image .article-image--has-caption}